 - Roll this up, and place it with the seam toward the plate.

 Try adding a few sliced pickles or switching up the ingredients for variety.
 To make a faux Reuben, use thinly sliced corned beef, Swiss cheese, and sauerkraut.
 Vegan and vegetarian meat and cheese alternatives are also available.

 When time is short, a person can give these quick, grab-and-go snacks a try:

 - low fat cheese with roasted red pepper

 - a can or pouch of tuna or salmon with crackers or lettuce cups

 - a meal replacement drink

-Crohn’s is a chronic inflammatory disease that can affect any part of the gastrointestinal tract.
-While there is no cure, various treatments and interventions can help control the symptoms.
+Crohn’s disease is a chronic inflammatory condition that can affect any part of the gastrointestinal tract.
+Although there is currently no cure, various treatments and interventions can help control the symptoms.

-Dietary changes are a crucial part of treatment.
-Carefully planning meals and snacks are important for anyone with Crohn’s or another inflammatory bowel disease.
+Making dietary changes is a crucial part of treatment.
+Carefully planning meals and snacks is important for anyone with Crohn’s disease or another type of IBD.